Tracking Protostellar Variability in Massive Protoclusters with ALMA: I. Insights from QUARKS and MaMMOtH: Introduction

 For low-mass young stellar objects, temporal photometric variability has been observed not only in the optical and infrared toward FU Orionis and EX Lupi-type objects in the optically revealed stage \citep{2014Audard,2025OYCAT,2025Contreras}, but also in the (sub)millimeter wavelengths at much earlier, embedded (Class 0, Class I) protostellar phases \citep{2015Safron,2024Mairs,2025Sheehan,2025Laznevoi}.
 These outburst phenomena can be attributed to various gravitational instabilities in circumstellar disks, and, in particular, to gravitational instability in which the disk fragments into dense clumps that subsequently migrate inward and trigger episodic accretion onto the central protostar.
 Numerical simulations suggest such variable accretion events occurs not only in low-mass star formation (e.g., \citealt{2005Vorobyov,2011Machida,2012Nayakshin,2015Vorobyov,2016Hosokawa}) but also in the high-mass star regime (e.g., \citealt{2017Meyer,2018Meyer}).
 Further studies suggest that massive protostars also undergo episodic accretion events that produce substantial luminosity bursts, and may contribute up to $\sim60\%$ of their zero-age main-sequence mass, with burst durations ranging from several years to nearly a century \citep[e.g.,][]{2019Meyer,2021Elbakyan}.

 Massive protoclusters, which are forming compact clusters of protostars including high-mass ones with characteristic sizes of $0.1$--$1$\,pc \citep[e.g.,][]{2007Cyganowski,2013Palau,2014Monge,2024Xu}, are promising targets to study such variability in environments markedly different from nearby clouds.
-Their cluster members usually span a wide range of evolutionary stages, from ultracompact H\,\textsc{ii} regions and hot molecular cores to cold dust condensations \citep[e.g.,][]{2017ApJ...849...25L,2021MNRAS.505.2801L,2025ApJS..280...33Y}, providing an ideal laboratory for investigating accretion-driven variability across different stages of massive star formation.
+Their members typically span a wide range of evolutionary stages, from starless cores through hot molecular cores to ultracompact H{\sc ii} regions \citep[e.g.,][]{2017ApJ...849...25L,2021MNRAS.505.2801L,2025ApJS..280...33Y}, providing an ideal laboratory for investigating accretion-driven variability across different stages of massive star formation.

 Recent observations have directly confirmed powerful luminosity outbursts in massive star-forming regions, widely interpreted as episodes of enhanced accretion.
 The earliest confirmed examples are S255IR-NIRS3 \citep{2017Caratti, 2018Cesaroni, 2018Szymczak, 2019Liu, 2020Liu, 2020Uchiyama} and NGC~6334I-MM1 \citep{2017Hunter,2018Hunter,2021Hunter,2018Brogan,2018MacLeod,2021Chibueze}.
-Multi-wavelength observations showed that the continuum emission from millimeter to infrared wavelengths increased by a factor of 5.5 and 16.3, respectively.
+Multi-wavelength observations showed that the continuum emission from millimeter to infrared wavelengths increased by a factor of 5.5 and 16.3.
 These events are interpreted as episodic accretion bursts of the internal massive young stellar objects (MYSOs), which are likely triggered by disk fragmentation, followed by inward migration of the clumps and their tidal destruction. \citep[e.g.,][]{2017Meyer,2021Elbakyan}.
 Such behavior is consistent with the theoretical burst mode of accretion proposed for massive star formation \citep{2021Meyer,2022Meyer}.